Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 Western rediscovery

-Metalsmith Hiroko Sato Pijanowski introduces the technique to Western jewellers, sparking global interest.
+Metalsmiths Hiroko Sato Pijanowski & Eugene Pijanowski introduce the technique to Western jewellers, sparking global interest.

 Today